 IVF Experience Story of A Mom - What to Avoid, Who Can Opt IVF

-Created by Radhika Thombre Updated on Jun 24, 2017
+Created by Radhika Thombre Updated on Jul 08, 2021

 Pregnancy, a simple joy for some, and a long wait for others—is something that teaches women about themselves, more than anything else.
-It teaches women patience, resilience, and above all to love themselves and take care of themselves, because after all only a happy and a healthy mother can have a happy and a healthy child.
+It teaches women patience, resilience, and above all to love themselves and take care of themselves because after all only a happy and a healthy mother can have a happy and healthy child.

-My IVF Experince Story
+My IVF Experience Story

 IVF for Diabetic

 I am a diabetic since last 12 years.
 Unable to conceive naturally, we decided to go in for IVF or in-vitro fertilization where an egg and a sperm are fertilized outside the mother’s womb and after a certain gestation period, implanted back.
 I had to have 5 IVF’s before I conceived successfully.
 But it was very difficult.
 Even before the IVF procedure started, I had to start preparing myself for the probable pregnancy.

 Before the IVF procedure started, my doctor asked me to take long walks to lower the blood sugar and keep it in control.
 There were also multiple tests which I had to undergo to determine the various parameters of my body.
 Some of the tests were tiring, some painful and some required just a huge amount of patience.
 But, thankfully, everything was fine when the reports came.
 Before IVF procedure is done, I was asked to take some precautions such as stop eating non-vegetarian food including eggs, or stop smoking and drinking (if you do).
 The main objective of this was to not let anything, even a mild case of allergy, interfere with the process.